-If you are a person with a disability who needs a reasonable accommodation, contact the Office of the Clerk of Superior Court
+If you are an individual with a disability who needs a reasonable accommodation, contact the local Disability Access (ADA) Coordinator

-in the county where the hearing or other court activity is scheduled.
+for the county where the hearing or other court activity is scheduled.

-- The case file number
+- Case file number

 North Carolina law (G.S.
 Chapter 8B) has long required that a qualified interpreter be provided in any civil or criminal proceeding for any party or witness who is deaf or hard of hearing.
-Upon a finding by the court that a sign language interpreter is required, the court will make arrangements to appoint a qualified interpreter and will pay the interpreter's fees.
-To help judges, clerks and others, the Administrative Office of the Courts has prepared some Guidelines for Accommodating Persons Who are Deaf or Hard of Hearing in the Courts.
+Upon a finding by the court (judge, clerk, or other judicial employee) that a sign language interpreter is required, the court will make arrangements to appoint a qualified interpreter and will pay the interpreter's fees.
+To help judges, clerks and others, the NCAOC has prepared Guidelines for Accommodating individuals Who are Deaf or Hard of Hearing in the Courts.

 This video addresses how to make our court system more accessible to individuals with disabilities.
 It describes general and specific accommodations that can be provided in court settings.
 Keep in mind that accommodations are person-specific so the examples are not exhaustive.

 A Grievance Procedure is available for complaints from the general public about compliance with the Americans with Disabilities Act (ADA).
 The N.C.
 Administrative Office of the Courts (NCAOC) Disabilities Access Coordinator is identified in the grievance procedure and may be contacted with questions and requests for assistance that could not be answered locally.